nducros/image-reconstruction/README.md

     * Check your forward matrix by comparing the Radon transform of the Shepp-Logan phantom that is computed using the `radon` function and using your forward matrix.

 * **Exercise 5**: Implement the ART reconstruction algorithm and reconstruct the sinogram of Exercise 4.

+* **Exercise 6**: Reconstruct the sinogram of Exercise 4 by computing the pseudo inverse of the forward matrix and by using a solver for linear systems.
+How do the reconstruction times compare?